garethltm/obsibrain/INFOSYS303 - Solutions Architecture/Technical Architect (TA).md

 	- Python, Java
 - Provides recommendations to address potential threats
 - Implements technical processes to roll out solutions
-- Delivers fully functional products in a
+- Delivers fully functional products in a timely manner for the end user